YibinWu/yibinwu.github.io/_pages/about.md

 -->

 # 🔥 News
-- *2022.11*: &nbsp;🎉🎉 A paper on one wheel-mounted IMU based SLAM has been accepted to IEEE Robotics and Automation Letters.
+- *2022.11*: &nbsp;🎉🎉 A paper on **one wheel-mounted IMU-based SLAM** has been accepted to IEEE Robotics and Automation Letters.
-- *2022.11*: &nbsp;🎉🎉 A paper on multiple IMUs-based wheeled robot localization has been accepted to IEEE Transactions on Intelligent Transportation Systems.
+- *2022.11*: &nbsp;🎉🎉 A paper on **multiple IMUs-based wheeled robot localization** has been accepted to IEEE Transactions on Intelligent Transportation Systems.

 # 📝 Publications